Grompp error due to incorrect reading of itp file

 I think the best solution would be to change the is_blank_end() to return, e.g.,

 !(isalnum(c) || c == '_')

 to avoid any problems of this kind in the future.
 This does have a slight effect on how #-directives are handled because they are also matched using strstrw(), but I don't think it will make things any worse: even now, incorrectly formatted #-lines seem to be able to cause really weird behavior...
 This is because, e.g., #define is matched against the whole line, but if it's found, the code assumes that it matched in the beginning without actually checking.
 This is probably worth fixing as well.

-#5 Updated by Teemu Murtola almost 10 years ago
+#5 Updated by Teemu Murtola over 10 years ago

 I fixed several things related to the preprocessor both in git master and release-4-0-patches, including this bug.
 The preprocessor still doesn't replace defines that don't have a value, but otherwise it works much more similarly to cpp, and this difference should not currently matter.
 I also added a gmxdump option to test the preprocessor (this seems to have been there at some point).
 There's also a minor memory leak that I noticed (basically, the gmx_cpp structures never seem to get freed), but didn't have time to figure out whether it can simply be freed in cpp_close_file(), or whether it is actually used after it somewhere in the code.